 - Data Tab | Connections Group | Refresh All (v 2016).

-Time for some easy Macro writing today.
-Let’s write some simple VBA code that will refresh all of the Pivot Tables in our Excel workbook at once.
-You can refresh all your Pivot Tables from the Analyse Tab | Data Group.
-But that wouldn’t be as much fun on a Monday would it?.
+But that wouldn’t be as much fun on a Monday, would it?.
 I have found this quicker for users by attaching this small Macro to a Button on an Excel workbook, which allows novice Excel users to press a simple button themselves to refresh their Pivot Tables.

 If you want more details on attaching a Macro to a button you can check out my blog post below.

-What Does The Macro Do?
+Starting The Macro

 Want The Code?
 You can copy it right here

-If you want more Excel and VBA tips then sign up to my monthly Newsletter where I share 3 Excel Tips on the first Wednesday of the month and receive my free Ebook, 30 Excel Tips.
+If you want more Excel and VBA Macro tips then sign up to my monthly Newsletter where I share 3 Excel Tips on the first Wednesday of the month and receive my free Ebook, 30 Excel Tips.

-Dont forget to SUBSCRIBE to the How To Excel At Excel Newsletter for more tips the first Wednesday of the month.
+Don’t forget to SUBSCRIBE to the How To Excel At Excel Newsletter for more tips the first Wednesday of the month.